Resource-aware Cyber Deception for Microservice-based Applications

 The authors of \cite{liu2021deception} design a honey-credential deployment strategy that allocates fake account/password to maximize the probability to lure attacks.
 Although their approach ensures a very low resource usage as the decoy are simple text files, our solution still ensures a manageable resource consumption overhead and, at the same time, high-interaction decoys that can provide valuable information on the attacker TTPs when violated.

 In \cite{anwar2022cyber}, the authors formulate a honeypot placement scheme given a limited budged of resources.
-In particular, the resulting allocation policy leverages a game-theoretical approach and incentives the placement of decoys on the most valuable network assets.
+In particular, the resulting allocation policy leverages a game-theoretical approach and incentivizes the placement of decoys on the most valuable network assets.
 However, the considered resources are homogeneous whereas we consider heterogeneous computational resource such CPU cycles and RAM volume needed to run each decoy.
 Furthermore, the placement strategy follows a sidecar approach which aims at defending vulnerable network entities by exclusively allocating decoys on those assets.
 Differently, we aggregate the exploit difficulty of the various microservices in order to place decoys on critical microservices whose violation would allow the attacker to spread more effectively among the infrastructure.